moonggae/stardew-valley-randomizer/More Random Edition/Assets/CustomImages/readme.txt

 - Try to avoid using indexed color palettes, as they cause crashes on Macs
 - Each image should be a png, and should end in ".png", else it won't be picked up as a possible choice
-- DO NOT delete any image in the directory that is a spritesheet - this is likely the base file that's used; deleting these will cause errors
 - Most issues will be detected by the randomizer when first loading your farm, so it's a good idea to scroll through the console output to locate any errors if you make any changes
 - Most errors would result in default graphics being used instead of the custom ones
-- The randomizer will create a "randomizedImage.png" in these directories; if you're not running the game, it's safe to delete these, but they're cleared and recreated when a farm is loaded, so it doesn't do much
+- The randomizer will "randomizedImage.png" in these directories if you have the setting on; if you're not running the game, it's safe to delete these, but they're cleared and recreated when a farm is loaded, so it doesn't do much

 The following sections are about each folder located in the CustomImages directory, and specifics about them.